 Institute for Popular Education

-This profile was prepared when Maria Keita was elected to the Ashoka Fellowship in 1993.
+This description of Maria Keita's work was prepared when Maria Keita was elected to the Ashoka Fellowship in 1993.

 Maria Keita is reinventing adult basic education as a means not only to "transfer skills" but also to affirm indigenous knowledge and the oral tradition.